bceverly/sysmanage/FEATURES-TODO.md

     be able to push a request to
     add a PPA to a remote host
     from a UI on the server.

+14. Get rid of all integer primary keys in the database and replace them with UUIDs.